Disinformation: Consequences of exposure to disinformation online

-Research on this topic is continuing, and some evidence is less clear.
-For example, internet access and time spent on social media does not appear correlated with polarisation.
-Further, misinformation appears not to significantly change political knowledge of those exposed to it.
+Research on this topic remains inconclusive, for example, misinformation appears not to significantly change political knowledge of those exposed to it.
 There seems to be a higher level of diversity of news sources that users are exposed to on Facebook and Twitter than conventional wisdom would dictate, as well as a higher frequency of cross-spectrum discussion.
 Other evidence has found that disinformation campaigns rarely succeed in altering the foreign policies of the targeted states.